 9. Fins.
 Fins.
 Fins

-We use fins to make our dives more efficient as it decreases use of energy and in turn, air consumption.
-It is essential to have the best scuba diving fins as the rate of your breathing and air consumption is directly related to your kicking style.
-Fintastic!
+We use fins to make our dives more efficient as it decreases the use of energy and in turn, air consumption.
+There are many types of scuba fins available, so it’s important to understand which type you should be diving with.
+It is essential to have the best scuba diving fins as the rate of your breathing and air consumption is directly related to your kicking style and finning techniques.

 Last one… And we really did save the best for last!
 Newbie scuba divers are famous for burning through their air supply.
 So our secret for how to breathe longer underwater?
 Dive, dive and dive some more!